jcouto/wfield/usecases.md

 You can launch jobs that have been ran before to test how the interface gets data from the server to your home directories.
 You can do that by following step 2 below.
 That will launch an analysis and the results will be copied to your local disk when the analysis completes.

 1. To monitor log files, navigate to the logs folder in the ``ncaas disk`` and double click a file.
 The file is refreshed every 2 seconds if the ``watch file`` checkbox is selected.
 2. To re-submit a job, right click the a ``submit.json`` and click 're-submit'.
+(This has been disabled now)